horohoro-Git/PenguinRestaurant/README.md

 06/13 Fixed water ripple visibility issue based on distance; fish can now be tapped to receive rewards 06/14 Changed restaurant sound to 3D, added sound pooling, and adjusted render queue of afterimage particles hidden behind water
-06/15 Added dying fish sound and effect, and adjusted overlapping sound volumes
+06/15 Added dying fish sound and effect, and adjusted overlapping sound volumes 06/16 Added a cutscene to the draw sequence and made rewards generated at the start of the draw